Best Software

 Which vendors publish their pricing?

-Which vendors are AI-native versus AI bolted-on?
+Which vendors are AI-native versus workflow-first with integrated AI?